raq217/introtoIM/MID-TERM/Snake Game.md

 3) Making the ending board pop up to showcase the points and indicate that the game was lost/reset was not easy.
 At first it just kept on giving me a blank board without text.
 Again this was a simple mistake because I forgot to separate it in another void which was named void checkdead.

+When reflectin on this, I am really proud of the patience I had in recreating this game because even as simple as it looks there was moments of frustration.
+I shall now always stick by these words: "Always copy and paste the variables instead of always typing them out".